 When Beijing first sought the Games, China was still recovering from the upheavals of Maoist rule and adapting to a market revolution.
 Today, China wants to engage with the outside world—while fully controlling the engagement.
 How will the new leaders in Beijing manage the Olympic process and the internal and external pressures for reform it creates?
 China's Great Leap will illuminate China's recent history and outline how domestic and international pressures in the context of the Olympics could achieve human rights change.
 Learn about key areas for human rights reform and how the Olympics could represent a possible great leap forward for the people of China and for the world.

-Includes contributions from Joseph Amon, Bao Tong, Frank Ching, Jerome A. Cohen, Arvind Ganesan, R. Scott Greathead, Han Dongfang and Geoffrey Crothall, Sharon Hom, John Kamm, Phelim Kine, Jimmy Lai, Liu Xiaobo, Martin Lee, Christine Loh, Emily Parker, Kenneth Roth, Sophie Richardson, Mickey Spiegel, Wang Dan, and Dave Zirin.
+Edited by Minky Worden, China's Great Leap includes contributions from Joseph Amon, Bao Tong, Frank Ching, Jerome A. Cohen, Arvind Ganesan, R. Scott Greathead, Han Dongfang and Geoffrey Crothall, Sharon Hom, John Kamm, Phelim Kine, Jimmy Lai, Liu Xiaobo, Martin Lee, Christine Loh, Emily Parker, Kenneth Roth, Sophie Richardson, Mickey Spiegel, Wang Dan, and Dave Zirin.